twilio/twilio-java/UPGRADE.md

 Behind the scenes Java Helper is now auto-generated via OpenAPI with this release.
 This  enables us to rapidly add new features and enhance consistency across versions and languages.

-To learn more about the Java Helper Library, check out [our docs](https://www.twilio.com/docs/libraries/java).

 [2020-09-28] 7.x.x to 8.x.x
 -----------------------------